SilvijaProzinger/Vehicle-App/README.md

 ## Features
 * A list of cars from mobx store
 * Clicking on each car shows details about it
+* Clicking on each vehicle make or model shows all the car that share the make/model
 * Edit the vehicle model
 * Filtering by vehicle make
 * Sorting by vehicle make, alphabetically
+* Paging
+* Options to add new cars and delete the existing ones

 ## How to run
 * Download or clone the repository